kojiishi/east_asian_spacing/README.md

 This package uses the [HarfBuzz] shaping engine using a Cython bindings [uharfbuzz].

-If you install or build [HarfBuzz], you can use the [hb-shape] command line tool by settting the `SHAPER` environment variable.
+You can use the [hb-shape] command line tool instead by settting the `SHAPER` environment variable.
 ```sh
 export SHAPER=hb-shape
 ```